thixotropist/ghidra_import_tests/content/en/_index.md

 3. one or more integration test programs using python's unittest framework.
 These are used to catch regressions and help keep Ghidra aligned with advances in toolchain development.

+To keep the scope manageable we will concentrate on importing RISCV-64 binaries built for CPUs implementing the RVA23 profile of instruction set extensions.
+This includes RISCV's vector (aka SIMD) instructions, which can pose quite a challenge to Ghidra's import and analysis capabilities.

 ## Example

 RISCV ratified extensions include vector extensions that speed up code from memcpy to machine language inference engines.